Alaska Airlines is killing off the Virgin America brand

 It was all but inevitable that the Virgin America brand wouldn't survive its merger with Alaska Airlines.

-Sure enough, the parent company announced Wednesday that all Virgin America flights will become Alaska Airlines flights, likely sometime in 2019.
+Sure enough, the parent company announced Wednesday that all Virgin America flights will fly under one brand with Alaska Airlines, likely sometime in 2019.

-But don't despair, Virgin America groupies: Alaska promised that it will keep much of the "flair" that accompanied Virgin flights, including all that free in-flight entertainment, mood lighting and music.
-It also plans on adding more premium seats, satellite connectivity and an enhanced frequent-flier program on all Alaska flights over the next couple years.
+But don't despair, Virgin America devotees: Alaska promised that it will keep much of the "flair" that accompanied Virgin flights, including all that free in-flight entertainment, mood lighting and boarding music.

-"The goal is to create a warm and welcoming West Coast-inspired vibe," Alaska Airlines said in a press release.

-Although Virgin America gained a solid following of die-hard enthusiasts, Alaska Airlines continues to rank highly in customer satisfaction, topping all airlines in JD Power's list last year.
+Seattle-based Alaska bought Virgin last year in an effort to bust into the California market in a major way and expand well beyond its roots in the Pacific Northwest.
+The $2.6 billion merger resulted in a combined airline with nearly 1,200 daily flights and 286 aircraft, making it the United States' fifth largest airline.

 Related: Alaska Air and Virgin America are now one